robbrad/UKBinCollectionData/wiki/Councils.md

 - `-u` - UPRN
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

+Note: Provide your UPRN.
+You can find it using [FindMyAddress](https://www.findmyaddress.co.uk/search).

 ---

 ### Wirral Council